blackaplysia/sitewatcher/README.md

-# sitewatcher
+# sitewatcher - Web Site Watcher

-web site watcher
+Sitewatcher makes sequential difference of references in a page.